A bridge between neurodivergent and neurotypical - What is your native tongue?

 With space and allowance (including towards self) given by both parties, this new insight being expressed and received could bring about a new way of looking at the film, shared by both parties.

-From lost in translation, there can come 'found in understanding' where despite the challenges of translation, understanding and insight can be achieved through consideration, empathy and a willingness to go beyond the initial surface.
+From lost in translation, there can come 'found in understanding' where despite the challenges of translation.
+Understanding and insight can be achieved through consideration, empathy and a willingness to go beyond the initial surface layer.

-• Pause to give everyone some time and space and see what comes from taking a breath.
+Pause and Reflect: Allow everyone some time and space and see what comes from taking a breath.
 In the time and space of working things out, new insights can be generated by all parties.
 You may be surprised by the results if you wait.

-• Be a 'curious detective' - a lot can come from looking at the small details of what is shared verbally and non-verbally all contributing towards larger understanding.
+Be a 'curious detective': - A lot can come from looking at the small details of what is shared verbally and non-verbally, all contributing towards larger understanding and connection.

 Photo credit: Nick Grant - Unsplash